Hōjicha

 Can I make a hōjicha latte?

 Hōjicha lattes are excellent — the roasted, caramel notes pair particularly well with oat milk.
-Whisk 2g with 40ml of hot water to a smooth paste, then add 150ml of steamed oat or dairy milk.
-Add a little honey if you prefer it lightly sweetened.
+Sift 1.5g, whisk with 60ml of hot water using a chasen until frothy, then top with steamed milk of your choice.

 Have a question we haven't answered?
 See our full FAQ